KONČAR Group

-KONČAR – Elektroindustrija d.d. is a Croatian electrical, transport and energy company based in Trešnjevka neighborhood of Zagreb, Croatia.
+KONČAR – Elektroindustrija d.d. is a Croatian electrical, transport and energy company based in the Trešnjevka neighborhood of Zagreb, Croatia.

-Listed on the Zagreb Stock Exchange being constituent of CROBEX, the company consists of 16 subsidiary companies (as of 2017), employing a staff of 3,600.
-Annual sales account for 460 million euros, of which half are exports.
+Listed on the Zagreb Stock Exchange being constituent of CROBEX, the company consists of 16 subsidiary companies (as of 2017), employing a staff of 5,271.
+Annual sales account for 901 million euros, of which 73% are exports.
 During recent years, KONČAR has delivered its products and plants to more than 100 countries across all continents.

 KONČAR dates from 1921, when a modest but at the time highly significant manufacture of electrical motors commenced in Zagreb.
 The company is named after World War II resistance fighter Rade Končar.